-VI.A.1.a).(4).(b) Residents should have the opportunity to participate in the disclosure of patient safety
+VI.A.1.a).(4).(b) Residents should have the opportunity to participate in the disclosure of patient safety events, real or simulated.
+(Detail)

 VI.A.1.b) Quality Improvement

 VI.A.1.b).(1) Education in Quality Improvement

 A cohesive model of health care includes qualityrelated goals, tools, and techniques that are necessary in order for health care professionals to achieve quality improvement goals.